 Inventing a past has never been a problem for Galena.
-It sometimes seems to suffer from too much history the way some suburban towns suffer from too much traffic.
+It sometimes seems to suffer from too much history, the way some suburban towns suffer from too much traffic.

 Galena’s musical name owes to the lead ore that once made the town rich, and has since made it famous.
 The settlement was known as LaPointe before it was changed by grateful city fathers to Galena—the equivalent of renaming Decatur “Soybean, Illinois” or Chicago “Payoff.”
 Lead in the early 1800s was an essential mineral used to make everything from pipe to printers type.
-Lead was of immense strategic as well as commercial importance in an era in which wars were waged with lead musket balls and the U.S. didn't have much of it; much of the metal had to be imported until 1822.
+Lead was of immense military strategic as well as commercial importance in an era in which wars were waged with lead musket balls.
+Unfortunately, the U.S. didn't have much of it; much of the metal had to be imported until 1822.

 Wildcat mining had been going on in the Galena area for years.
 For example, Indians mined it as early as the 1600s when they learned they could trade it to white settlers for corn that took more work to produce.
-Congress in 1807 took the local mines under government protection and made mining legal only under lease; lead mining became one of the fledgling nation’s first coddled defense industries.
-Galena boomed as the shipping and supply point for the resulting Federal Landmine District which reached into Wisconsin and which at its peak may have been home to as many as 10,000 men digging ore from which was smelted nine-tenths of the lead America needed.
+Congress in 1807 took the local mines under government protection and made mining legal only under lease; lead mining thus became one of the fledgling nation’s first coddled defense industries.
+Galena boomed as the shipping and supply point for the resulting Federal Landmine District which reached into Wisconsin and which at its peak may have been home to as many as 10,000 men digging the ore from which was smelted nine-tenths of the lead America needed.

 Like most basic resource industries, lead mining was prone to slumps, and so, too, was Galena.
 The town’s fortunes were usually revived by war (a lot of Confederate soldiers, it is said, were buried with Galena lead in their bodies).
 At its peak the place probably was home to 14,000 to 16,000 residents.
-The town also was a major river port thanks to the Galena River that linked the town to the Mississippi a few miles to the west; in fact, Galena reached its apex as a commercial center in the 1850s, a decade after lead production peaked.
+The town also was a major river port thanks to the Galena River that linked the town to the Mississippi a few miles to the west.
+Thanks to that, Galena reached its apex as a commercial center in the 1850s, a decade after lead production peaked.
 The commodious warehouses and other commercial structures that still line Galena’s riverbank are reminders of the volume of goods that once moved through the town in the pre-railroad days.

 * * *

 Other Illinois towns have fallen from prominence, but none was as rich or important for as many years as Galena.
 The fact that its decline was so comprehensive turned out to be the town’s salvation.
 There was little reason to tear down its old buildings because there was little reason to build anything new.
-And because they’d been built so well—fire codes demanded that many be built of stone or brick rather than wood—the town’s original stock of structures had survived their obsolecence fairly well.
+And because they’d been built so well—fire codes demanded that many be built of stone or brick rather than wood—the town’s original stock of structures survived their obsolescence fairly well.

-The commercial resurrection of Galena since the 1960s happened, as did the first boom, because of mining—in this case mining of the rich treasure of architecture and anecdote inherited from the mid-1800s.
+The commercial resurrection of Galena since the 1960s happened, as did the first boom, because of mining—in this case mining of the architecture and anecdote inherited from the mid-1800s.
 Galena’s stock of buildings made it an almost stage-set version of a 19th century town.
 Nearly 85 percent of the town is listed on the National Register of Historic Places, including all of Main Street.
 Many individual structures are architectural jewels, and nature gave them a setting—they are arrayed on a bluffside—that shows them off.

-It would be hard to improve on the description in the 1939 federal Writers Project guide to Illinois—and unnecessary too, as the town has changed little in its outward aspect in the past 65 years.
+It would be hard to improve on the description in the 1939 federal Writers Project guide to Illinois—and unnecessary too, as the old town has changed little in its outward aspect in the past 65 years.

 Its streets climb tortuously from level to level of the ancient river bed, and the houses cling to the hills like chalets in an Alpine village.
 Deserted warehouses and granaries line the old course of the river.
 On the middle slopes the church spires rise above masses of trees along winding cobbled roads; many steep flights of steps climb the bluffs; on the heights is the high school, the clock of which marks the time for the countryside.

 That guide’s description of Galena’s mood in the 1930s, in contrast, could not be less up-to-date.
 “The old air of opulent luxury has mellowed with time to a gentle and decorous decay,” its authors wrote.
 “The great houses seldom blaze with the festive lights of other years, the once teeming streets are placid now.”
 Today, on many weekends, those streets are placid because no one can move because of the traffic jams.
-Instead of riverboat captains and merchants and their women, Main Street today is lined with what one guide calls high-quality art galleries, boutiques, and craft shops and what a visiting Tribune correspondent derided as “knickknackeries.”
+Instead of riverboat captains and merchants and their women, Main Street today is lined with what one guide calls high-quality art galleries, boutiques, and craft shops and what a visiting Chicago Tribune correspondent derided as “knick-knackeries.”
 Galena is a veritable open-air demonstration of adaptive use techniques, but the most telling sign of Galena’s revival is the return of one building to its original use; the 1853 DeSoto House hotel on Main Street is now a hotel again after years of hosting such anyone-who-will-pay-the-rent tenants as the Illinois Geological Survey field office.

 * * *

 The ice that scoured and then buried older landscapes into a numbing flatness in most other places in Illinois here left the bedrock exposed.
 The result is scenery that by the standards of the rest of Illinois can only be described as flagrant.
-The gorge cut by the Apple River through much of Jo Daviess County, for example is the closest thing to canyons in northern Illinois outside Chicago’s Loop.
+The gorge cut by the Apple River through much of Jo Daviess County, for example is the closest thing to a canyon in northern Illinois outside Chicago’s Loop.

 Another of the Driftless Area’s distinctive topographic features is its “mounds,” steeply sloped protrusions perhaps a quarter-mile square with flattish tops.
 The tops of these mounds are patches of surface rock that once stood at that level, all that left after the surrounding countryside was worn away.
 They have names (among them Horseshoe, Dygerts, Scales, Hudson, and Mount Summer mounds) and the tallest of them—Scales Mound and Charles Mound—are the highest spots in Illinois.
-Not the tallest; the mounds protrude only 200 feet or so above the surrounding plain, but that plain itself is elevated; Stockton, for example, sits 1,000 feet above sea level, which makes it the highest town in Illinois, even if Chicago can claim the highest buildings.
+Not the tallest; the mounds protrude only 200 feet or so above the surrounding plain, but that plain itself is elevated; the town of Stockton, for example, sits 1,000 feet above sea level, which makes it the highest town in Illinois, even if Chicago can claim the highest buildings.
 Erosion has reduced many of the mounds to cones known as knobs; one of them, called "Pilot Knob," has long been a mark for pilots on the Mississippi River, from which it can be seen.

 The nearby Mississippi also offers hunting, fishing, and boating in all seasons; its forested hillsides offer hiking, cross-country skiing, and camping.
 Galena has become a regional economic center again, this time serving not outlying mines and farms but the marinas, ski lodges, riding stables, campsites, and golf courses which dot the countryside.
-More than 40 bed and breakfasts, country inns, and historic hotels operate here, and its hinterland is littered with resorts and time-share condos that cater to the (mainly) Chicago-area crowd for whom Michigan and Wisconsin have become too familiar or too crowded and Minnesota too distant.
+More than 40 bed-and-breakfasts, country inns, and historic hotels operate here, and its hinterland is littered with resorts and time-share condos that cater to the (mainly) Chicago-area crowd for whom Michigan and Wisconsin have become too familiar or too crowded and Minnesota too distant.

 The fun is organized on an industrial scale.
 The 6,800-acre Eagle Ridge Inn & Resort, which includes four golf courses, the 80-room Eagle Ridge Inn, 375 resort homes and a world-class equestrian center.
 In 2000, readers of Golf Magazine rated Eagle Ridge one of their top ten golf resort destinations, based on the quality of its flagship course, The General.
 Galena Territory, a golf and condo development, employs 556, and Chestnut Mountain, a ski resort—yes, in Illinois—employs 250.